 Take measures to guard your perimeter discreetly.
 Barbed wires and tall fences?
 You might as well shout from the rooftops that you’ve got the goods.
-Keep your security measures down-low.
+Keep your security measures on the down-low.
 Start with reinforcing your locks and deadbolts.
 You might also want to add some sturdy barricades or foreboding signs.

 Becoming a Gray Man

 The gray man theory is all about having the ability to blend in with the crowd during an emergency situation.
 You don’t want to be singled out as the one with the gear and skills, so this is a crucial urban survival skill to master.

 Just like discreetly fortifying your home from looters, you also gotta take measures to hide in plain sight.
 This way, it would be easier for you and your family to quietly slip away to a much safer location while everyone else is still panicking.

 To become a gray man, it’s important not to draw attention to yourself.
 Keep your clothes plain and unremarkable.
 If you’re bugging out or are out to gather supplies, use a black or gray backpack.
 Some even resort to using school bags or diaper bags so as not to attract any unwanted attention.

 Picking Locks and Other Skills That Might Come in Handy

 If bugging out requires skills like fire starting and water purification, hunkering down in the city requires skills like lockpicking, starting a fire using gum wrappers, situational awareness, and creating makeshift gas masks.
 You’ll never know when you’ll need these odd set of skills, so best to brush up on them while you still have time.

-Check out the video above where Survival Lilly shows you how to do just that.
+Check out the video above where Survival Lilly shows you how to pick different locks.

 Urban prepping has its own set of challenges.
 It’s definitely not a walk in the park.
 There are lots of factors to consider.
 You might not be able to control most of these factors, but you can definitely mitigate their damage if you’re prepared.